OWASP/www-project-developer-guide/draft/14-checklist/10-handle-errors-exceptions.md

 as well as security features and framework code.

-Refer to proactive control '[C10: Handle all Errors and Exceptions][control10]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C10: Handle all Errors and Exceptions][control10]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklist below as suggestions for the checklist that has been tailored for the individual project.

 #### Errors and exceptions